 How Do People Become Addicted to Barbiturates?

-Barbiturate addiction can befall nearly anyone who uses the drugs.
+Barbiturate addiction can befall nearly anyone who uses drugs.
 Youth experimenting with drugs, professionals hoping to relieve stress and insomniacs who use them as a sleep aid are all susceptible to addiction.

 Those who use barbiturates can build up a tolerance for the drug over time even when used as directed.
 This requires higher dosages of the drug to achieve the same effects.
 Physicians will usually increase the dose accordingly.
 As the body adapts to the higher dosages, the person may develop a physical dependency.
 The danger arising from barbiturate use stems from the narrow divide between therapeutic use and toxicity.
 The difference between the amount of the drug that produces sedative effects and the amount that can result in death is small.
 The probability of barbiturate overdose increases significantly when they are used in combination with alcohol, opiates, hydrocodone, or oxycodone.

 Although no specific cause of barbiturate addiction has been identified, a number of factors have been found to increase the probability of addiction.
-Genetic factors such as a family member who engages in substance abuse increases the risk that an individual will develop an addiction.
+Genetic factors such as a family member who engages in substance abuse increase the risk that an individual will develop an addiction.
 Some people are born with insufficient amounts of the neurotransmitter dopamine that is responsible for pleasurable experiences.
 This may lead to substance abuse to correct the deficiency.
 Those who have psychological problems are also at greater risk.

 Barbiturates Withdrawal Symptoms